 The Chorkie breed is one of the smallest and most adorable pups.
 It is a mix between a Chihuahua and a Yorkshire Terrier.
-An intelligent and energetic small designer dog that can be headstrong and stubborn at times, they are a very high energy pup.
-Plus, they are playful, feisty, but can also be noisy without proper training or socialization.
+An intelligent and energetic small designer dog that can be headstrong and stubborn at times, they are a very high-energy pup.
+Plus, they are playful and feisty, but can also be noisy without proper training or socialization.
 This breed is not the best choice for small children because they can be a bit nippy.

 9. The Sharp Eagle